MahsasadatNezamabadi/L.A-Project/readMe.md

 Then either clone the repository or download the main-branch.
 In the folder with the code execute ```python index.py.``` The application should be accessible at http://127.0.0.1:8050/

+## Demonstration
+A short demonstration of the project can be found at: https://youtu.be/j1uODC1_F1g

 ## Ideas for further improvement
 #### Data
 Right now we are aggregating the data of each school for each feature, this should be improved, so that we can have each feature for each year.
 This should also allow a better prediction.